walnuthq/madara-docs/docs/quickstart/run_appchain.md

 - Madara sequencer.
 Your node for receiving transactions and building blocks
 - [Orchestrator](/components/orchestrator).
 This manages a lot of the communications forward from your sequencer
 - A prover.
 This generates (mock) proofs for your blocks.
-- A local Ethereum blockchain.
-This is the settlement layer used for your Appchain.
-Running an Appchain with the CLI sets up an Ethereum blockchain as the settlement layer.

-To ensure your chain runs properly, it's a good idea to setup some monitoring.
-For that check THIS guide (link).
+- A local Ethereum blockchain for settlement.

 ## Summary